stelgote/chef-web-docs/content/custom_resources/dsl/identity.md

+TODO: this sentence doesn't make any sense yet

 Add `identity:` to set a resource to a particular set of properties.
 This value may be `true` or `false`.

 - When `true`, data for that property is returned as part of the resource data set and may be available to external applications, such as reporting
 - When `false`, no data for that property is returned.

 If no properties are marked `true`, the property that defaults to the `name` of the resource is marked `true`.